Family of Palestinian slain by police sees probe dragging on

-JERUSALEM (AP) - The family of a Palestinian man with autism who was fatally shot by Israeli police said on Thursday that it took a month for authorities to confirm the existence of security-camera footage of the shooting.
+JERUSALEM (AP) - The family of a Palestinian man with autism who was fatally shot by Israeli police said on Thursday that it took a month for authorities to confirm the existence of security-camera footage of the shooting, raising concerns that no one will be punished for killing their son.

 The existence of the footage had been in question throughout an investigation that the family says has been painfully slow.
 Rights groups say Israel has a poor record of investigating and prosecuting police violence against Palestinians.